 Open Cultuur Data (Open Culture Data) is a network of cultural professionals, developers, designers, copyright specialists and open data experts, that opens cultural data and encourages the development of valuable cultural applications that started in September 2011.
 This makes culture accessible in new ways to a broader public.
-The network has been awarded with the European Public Sector Information Platform Trailblazer award as an initiative which has done something new and exciting with open data in Europe over the past year.
+The network has been awarded in 2012 with the European Public Sector Information Platform Trailblazer award as an initiative which has done something new and exciting with open data in Europe over the past year.

 We consider Open Culture Data to at least have the following qualities:

 Cultural institutions (museums, archives, heritage organizations, theater companies, libraries, etc.) have a wealth of information locked up in their vaults.
-They preserve and store unique collections, they have an enourmous amount of knowledge about these collections (context, metadata), produce information on current events and exhibitions, keep up visitors information, collect reactions from visitors and for example hold financial information.
+They preserve and store unique collections, they have an enormous amount of knowledge about these collections (context, metadata), produce information on current events and exhibitions, keep up visitors information, collect reactions from visitors and for example hold financial information.

 More and more cultural institutions make this information digitally accessible.
 This creates many new opportunities – for the institutions themselves but also for third parties – to use this information to create new applications and websites, allowing us to participate in arts and culture in new ways.
 However, this data is often very difficult to access for others.
 End users are often limited to (re-)use the data and often the data is technically badly approachable.
 Institutions sometimes manage data of which they don’t yet know the full potential and (social) value.

 Open Cultuur Data supports the cultural heritage sector in the release of culture data in the following way:

 - encourage making more open culture data available

 - collecting and disseminating open culture data via an open digital infrastructure

 - collecting and sharing knowledge and experience with open culture data

 - encouraging the making of new applications based on open culture data